 Welcome to the Thena API reference documentation.
-Our API suite is divided into three main sections, each serving a distinct purpose in the Thena ecosystem.
+Our API suite is organized into three main sections, each serving a distinct purpose in the Thena ecosystem.

 Platform APIs

-Core infrastructure services including authentication, SLA management, and workflow orchestration
+Core infrastructure services including authentication, SLA management, workflow orchestration, ticketing, accounts, teams, tags, forms, comments, and more.

-Create, manage, and distribute custom applications within the Thena ecosystem
+Create, manage, and distribute custom applications within the Thena ecosystem.
+Includes app creation, installation, uninstallation, and webhook handling.

 The Platform APIs form the core of Thena’s infrastructure: